zulip/zulip/docs/code-style.md

 ### JavaScript var

-Always declare JavaScript variables using `var`:
+Always declare JavaScript variables using `var`.

-    var x = ...;

-In a function, `var` is necessary or else `x` will be a global variable.
-For variables declared at global scope, this has no effect, but we do it for consistency.

 JavaScript has function scope only, not block scope.
 This means that a `var` declaration inside a `for` or `if` acts the same as a `var` declaration at the beginning of the surrounding `function`.
 To avoid confusion, declare all variables at the top of a function.